-Their process (study can be found here) involved having participants read selected words while they measured their brain activity using an electroencephalogram (or EEG), specifically in the Broca’s area, a region of the brain responsible for speech production.
+Their process involved having participants read selected words while they measured their brain activity using an electroencephalogram (or EEG), specifically in the Broca’s area, a region of the brain responsible for speech production.

 What they found was that each spoken syllable produced “distinct brainwaves.”

 What’s more, these brainwaves appeared up to a full two seconds before the participants actually spoke the words.
 According to The Daily Mail, researchers found that “electrical activity in the brain is the same when words are spoken and when they are left unsaid,” essentially allowing them to read minds.